Posted on 19 April 2018

 Entrepreneurs face numerous challenges when setting up and growing their businesses, and naturally the commercial issues come first.
 But tax should never be far behind and, if placed at the heart of business planning, can reap financial and operational benefits.

-Simon Littlejohns, Partner and Head of Tax at Friend Partnership Limited, sets out four of the most important tax matters that entrepreneurs should discuss with their advisers.
+Friend Partnership Limited, set out four of the most important tax matters that entrepreneurs should discuss with their advisers.

 1. Have we got the set-up right from the start?